* I am looking to take on a single new Master’s or PhD student in the intake for September 2023. *

 Interested applicants should email email@example.com to discuss their application before applying to SFU.
+Emails should be sent to Carman between September and January.
+Emails sent outside of this time window will generally not receive a response.

 Emails should include the following four items (failure to include one or more will mean your email does not get a reply):